Pagani Automobili: Huayra BC

 30 units of the Huayra BC were made, despite the claim by Pagani that the model was limited to 20 units.
-Each unit cost in excess of €2.1M.
+Each unit cost in excess of €2.1 million (2.21 million US$).

 Later, Pagani unveiled the Huayra Roadster BC and produced 40 units.

 Huayra Roadster

 After 2 years of development, the Huayra Roadster was officially unveiled in the 2017 Geneva Motor Show.

 The design of the car underwent several changes, with the most noticeable being the rear, with updated eyelid-like fixed flaps that continued with the design and eventually ended on the rear lights.
 Vents were included on the rear engine cover for efficient cooling of the engine, and the wheels were updated specifically for the car along with Pirelli P-Zero tires, along with the addition of a spoiler at the front.
 The car has conventional doors instead of the Gull-wing doors used in the coupé as such doors cannot be fitted to an open top car.
 The car has the same twin-turbo V12 engine as the coupé but with the power upgraded to 764 PS at 6,200 rpm and 1000 Nm of torque at 2,400 rpm.
 The power is delivered to the rear wheels via a Xtrac 7-speed sequential manual transmission which is 40% lighter than its coupé counterpart.
 The car was constructed by a material developed by Pagani called 'carbon triax', which is a combination of tri-axis fibre glass with carbon fibre.
 This allowed the car to weigh 70 kg less than its coupé counterpart, for a total of 1,280 kg, making it the first roadster lighter than the coupé.
 Only 100 were made, all of which were sold even before production ended.

 Pagani said that the car could accelerate at 1.8 G.